grommet/grommet/src/js/components/Tab/README.md

 **tab.hover.background**

 background style of the Tab on hover.
-Expects ``.
+Expects `string | object`.

 Defaults to